IbrahimTanyalcin/LEXICON/readme.md

 - There are some performance issues when the node count is > 20000.
 I have some ideas at hand.
 Expect some nifty updates.

 **lexicon-seq**
-- I realized I have re-bound the data within the render function to the selection rather than storing the selection it self (eventhough is D3 v3 and selections silently update after *enter* unlike v4).
+- I realized I have re-bound the data within the render function to the selection rather than storing the selection it self (eventhough the D3 version is v3 and selections silently update after *enter* unlike v4).
 I cannot quite recall why I did that.
 Rule #1: 'Do no harm'.
 So I will modify those parts once I'm sure it's not gonna break anything.

 ## Lisence

-Lisenced under [*GPL*](./LISENCE.md) for Academic or Non-profit use only.
+Lisenced under [**GPL**](./LISENCE.md) for Academic or Non-profit use only.
 It is dual licensed for commercial applications.
 Certain components have registered IP property rights, contact me if you have questions.

 ## Acknowledgement